VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 evaluate to determine whether or not you should consisder implementing the CQRS pattern in one or more bounded contexts in your application.
-The more of these questions you can answer positively, the more likely it is that the CQRS pattern will bring net benefits to your solution:
+The more of these questions you can answer positively, the more likely it is that applying the CQRS pattern to a given bounded context will bring net benefits to your solution:

-* Is it core bounded context in your domain that implements an area of business functionality that is a key differentiator in your market?
+* Does the bounded context implement an area of business functionality that is a key differentiator in your market?
 * Is the bounded context collaborative in nature with elements that are likely to have high-levels of contention at run time?
 By collaborative we mean multiple users competing for access to the same resources.
-* Is the bounded context likely to see experience ever-changing business rules?
+* Is the bounded context likely to experience ever-changing business rules?
 * Do you have a robust, scalable messaging and persistence infrastructure already in place?